Strongly universal string hashing is fast: Experiments

 \subsection{Experimental setup}

 We evaluated the hashing functions on the platforms shown in Table~\ref{tbl:platforms}.
 Our software is freely available online~\cite{oursoftware}.
 For Intel and AMD processors, we used the processor's time stamp counter (\texttt{rdtsc} instruction~\cite{intelbenchmark}) to estimate the number of cycles required to hash each byte.
 Unfortunately, the ARM instruction set does not provide access to such a counter.
-Hence, for ARM processors (Apple~A4 and Nvidia Tegra), we estimated the number of cycles required by dividing the wall-clock time by the documented processor clock rate (1~GHz).
+Hence, for ARM processors (Apple~A4 and Nvidia Tegra), we estimated the number of cycles required by dividing the wall-clock time by the documented processor clock rate (1\,GHz).

 For the 64-bit machines, 64-bit executables were produced and all operations were executed using 64-bit arithmetic except where noted.
 All timings were repeated three times.
 For the 32-bit processors, 32-bit operations were used to process 16-bit strings.
 Therefore, results between 32- and 64-bit processors are not directly comparable.
 Good optimization flags were found by a trial-and-error process.
-We note that using profile-guided optimizations did not improve this code any more than simply enabling loop unrolling (-funroll-loops).
-With (only) versions 4.4 and higher of GCC, it was important for speed to forbid use of SSE2 instructions when compiling \textsc{Multilinear} and \textsc{Multilinear-HM}.
+We note that using profile-guided optimizations did not improve this code any more than simply enabling loop unrolling (\mbox{\texttt{-funroll-loops}}).
+With (only) versions 4.4 and higher of GCC, it was sometimes important for speed to forbid use of SSE2 instructions when compiling \textsc{Multilinear} and \textsc{Multilinear-HM} (hence the \texttt{-mno-sse2} flags in Table~\ref{tbl:platforms}).
+Moreover, we determined that versions 4.6 and 4.7 of GCC gave incorrect compiled code when vectorizing \textsc{Multilinear} and related functions: as an alternative to the \texttt{-mno-sse2} flag, we found that the \texttt{-fno-tree-vectorize} flag was sufficient to ensure correct results.

 We found that the speed is insensitive to the content of the string: in our tests we hashed randomly generated strings.
 We reuse the same string for all tests.
 Unless otherwise specified, we hash randomly generated 32-bit strings of 1024~characters.